 Research tools

-SCORE is a self-report measure of family functioning and has been proved to be a reliable and valid index of therapeutic change.
-The Family Therapy and Systemic Research Centre have created a free app for therapists to enable families to complete SCORE more easily and to use SCORE data within the therapy sessions by presenting the results visually for the family and therapist to look at together and to track changes over time.
-It is free to use.
-Therapists can register to use the app at the SCORE-15 App website.
+The FTSRC have created a free SCORE-15 App for therapists.
+It enables them to get families completing SCORE easily and securely, and to use SCORE data as part of the therapy process – by presenting the results visually for the family and therapist to look at together within the session .
+Therapists can register to use this app at the SCORE-15 App website.

-Systemic competencies and manuals are referenced to here and below may be useful to draw on.
 The systemic competences were developed by a group of systemic psychotherapists working with Tony Roth and Steve Pilling at Centre for Outcomes Research and Effectiveness (CORE) at University College London.

 The manual is principally designed as a research tool for outcome studies in which the effectiveness of systemic therapy can be assessed.
 It therefore aims to offer a framework and guidelines for the implementation of systemic family therapy, so that therapists can offer a unified version of therapy, with some flexibility to express their own creativity.